cirosantilli/cirosantilli.github.io/x86-paging.md

 ## Hardware implementation

-Paging is implemented by the CPU itself.
+Paging is implemented by the CPU hardware itself.

 Paging could be implemented in software, but that would be too slow, because every single RAM memory access uses it!